Supporting Your Student

 Important Additional Information

-Because we are limited in what we can share with parents and other parties - even with consent - speaking directly with your student about their success is always advisable.
+Because we are limited in what we can share with parents and other parties - even with consent - speaking directly with your adult student about their success is always advisable.

 - SUNY Cortland does not provide parents with copies of student grades.
 Your student may request these items (or access them via MyRedDragon) and provide them to you.
 SUNY Cortland does not publish or provide students with a by-term grading educational record other than an official transcript or myRedDragon grade reports.